 When you’re taking your very first steps into the world of ecommerce, there’s a lot to learn.

-Creating your own Shopify store is one way to take that next step—but just because you’re thinking about opening a Shopify store doesn’t mean you need to shut down your Etsy operations.
-Growing on Etsy and Shopify provides a rare chance to actually have your cake and eat it, too.
+If you’re thinking about opening a Shopify store, that doesn’t mean you need to shut down your Etsy operations.
+Growing on Etsy and Shopify simultaneously provides a rare chance to actually have your cake and eat it, too.
 Selling on one doesn’t preclude you from selling on the other.

 Floral Neverland: Using marketplaces to test the market

-Olivia Wang, founder of Floral Neverland, was still in school when she launched her store on Etsy.
-She heard about Etsy as part of her research for a class paper, and its focus on handmade goods and vintage items felt like a perfect fit based on her love of crafting.
-Olivia figured selling on Etsy would be a great way to earn money on the side, so she jumped in.
+Olivia Wang, founder of Floral Neverland, was still in school when she launched her store on Etsy in 2014.
+She figured selling on the platform would be a great way to earn money on the side, so she jumped in.

 But as she graduated from university into a career in digital marketing, Olivia realized that many of the marketing skills she was learning could be better applied outside of Etsy.
 She began to notice that while getting started on Etsy had been a perfect introduction to the world of selling online, she wanted more flexibility to really create a brand and stand out.

 “I didn’t want my shop just to be a side gig.
-I wanted it to be my full-time job someday,” she said.
-“So I decided it was the time for me to build a brand outside of Etsy, grow my own community, and tell my own stories.
-Although I still keep my Etsy store open, I dedicate most of the time to my Shopify store now as it generates more sales.”
+I wanted it to be my full-time job someday,” she says.
+“So I decided it was the time for me to build a brand outside of Etsy, grow my own community, and tell my own stories.”

 Telling your own stories can be one of the most challenging parts of branding, especially if you’re new to ecommerce.
 Olivia had her digital marketing skills to help her scale, but even if your current job doesn’t include marketing, there are ways you can build a brand and get the word out about your store.

-“Within a year of opening my Shopify store, I built a dedicated Instagram following in line with my brand philosophy and aesthetic.
-I’m starting to get my brand voice heard,” says Olivia of her progress.
+“Within a year of opening my Shopify store, I built a dedicated Instagram following in line with my brand philosophy and aesthetic,” says Olivia of her progress.
+She has also grown a sizable audience on other social media platforms like TikTok.
 To stress the importance of branding, she notes that the competition on Etsy can be fierce, especially when other sellers offer similar goods.

 “Building brand loyalty on Etsy is hard.
-Most of the time, a customer’s loyalty is to Etsy, not to your brand.”
+Most of the time, a customer’s loyalty is to Etsy, not to your brand,” says Olivia

 In a bid to stay competitively priced with other sellers on Etsy, Olivia previously relied on shipping products in plain bubble mailers as letter mail so she could offer free shipping.
 However, it never delivered the experience she wanted for her customers.